Usonia: Usonian houses

+The FSC Usonian House

+In 2013, Florida Southern College constructed a building it has named the "Usonian House", according to plans that Wright created in 1939 in an original design for one of twenty faculty housing units.
+The campus features a collection of Frank Lloyd Wright buildings, the 2013 construction being the thirteenth of Wright's design, a collection known as Child of the Sun.
+This 1,700 sqft additional building includes textile-block construction and colored glass in perforated concrete blocks, and features furniture designed by Wright.
+It is home to the Sharp Family Tourism and Education Center, a visitor center for guests visiting campus to see the Wright buildings, and includes Wright photographs and a documentary film about the architect's work at the school.

 Origin of the word

 The word Usonian appears to have been coined by James Duff Law, a Scottish writer born in 1865.
 In a miscellaneous collection, Here and There in Two Hemispheres (1903), Law quoted a letter of his own (dated June 18, 1903) that begins "We of the United States, in justice to Canadians and Mexicans, have no right to use the title 'Americans' when referring to matters pertaining exclusively to ourselves."
-He went on to acknowledge that some author had proposed "Usona", but that he preferred the form "Usonia".
+He went on to acknowledge that some author had proposed "Usona" (United States of North America), but that he preferred the form "Usonia" (United States of North Independent America).
 Perhaps the earliest published use by Wright was in 1927:

 However, this may be a misattribution, as there is as yet no other published evidence that Butler ever used the word.

 José F. Buscaglia reclaims the term Usonian to refer to the peoples, national ideology and neo-imperial tradition of the United States of America.

 Miguel Torres-Castro uses the term Usonian to refer to the origin of the Atlantic puffin used in the children's book Jupu the Puffin: A Usonian Story.
 The bird is a puffin from Maine, US.